 The Bible and an Expanding Universe

-‘I’m not going to ‘proof text,’ present an idea and then pull verses out of a hat and say ‘Aha, told you so’,’ I answer.
-‘We want to know what the Bible as a whole says, and whether it dovetails with what true science is revealing.
-For instance, via the Sloan Digital Sky Survey which is creating the largest ever 3-dimensional maps of galaxies, quasars, stars… in short, the structure of the cosmos.
-Now, back to Genesis 1’.
+“I’m not going to proof-text, present an idea, and then pull verses out of a hat and say ‘Aha, told you so,'” I answer.
+“We want to know what the Bible as a whole says, and whether it dovetails with what true science is revealing.
+For instance, via the Sloan Digital Sky Survey, which is creating the largest ever 3-dimensional maps of galaxies, quasars, stars, etc. in short, the structure of the cosmos.
+Now, back to Genesis 1.”

 Genesis 1 is the best-known chapter referring to creation; however, there are numerous other Bible context puzzle pieces alluding to this intriguing subject.
 We shall investigate many of them and pull them together to gather insightful data.
-Only when all contexts relevant to a topic have been broached can we say: This is the real shape of our jigsaw piece.
+Only when we’ve examined all contexts relevant to a topic can we say; this is the real shape of our jigsaw piece.

 This blog post is an excerpt from chapter 6.2 of the book Origin of the Universe

-- Think about the depth of the Biblical Hebrew that ‘one’ word in any and all translations cannot do justice to.
+- Think about the depth of Biblical Hebrew.
+A word-for-word translation in any language cannot do it justice.

-- This is the beauty, but also the depth and power, of Biblical Hebrew that we are going to explore throughout Origin of the Universe.
+- Such is the beauty and the depth of Biblical Hebrew that we will explore throughout Origin of the Universe.
 I guarantee you we are going to go from revelation to revelation regarding the contours of the pieces of our puzzle that will lead us to coherent completeness.
-You will have an understanding of not only what the universe and world are but especially WHY they even exist … and what each of our roles is within this grand picture.
+You will have an understanding of not only what the universe and world are but primarily WHY they even exist, and what each of our roles is within this grand picture.

-- Reread the first chapter of Inventory of the Universe to fill your mind with the Big Bang, the beginning –the Genesis–of our Universe as Science has put the pieces together.
+- Reread the first chapter of Inventory of the Universe to fill your mind with the Big Bang.
+Its a beginning, the Genesis, of our Universe as Science has put the pieces together.

 - Here’s a real challenge: Read Job 26.13 and try to figure out what it means!